ahenrij/ahenrij/README.md

 ### Hi there!
 I'm Henri Aïdasso.

 I'm currently a Ph.D.
-Researcher in Artificial Intelligence for IT Operations at ÉTS Montréal.
+Researcher in Artificial Intelligence for IT Operations.
 I am passionate about Machine Learning, Software Engineering and Distributed Systems.

 <!--
 **ahenrij/ahenrij** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.